Positivism: Criticism

 The consideration that laws in physics may not be absolute but relative, and, if so, this might be even more true of social sciences, was stated, in different terms, by G. B. Vico in 1725.Giambattista Vico, Principi di scienza nuova, Opere, ed.
 Fausto Nicolini (Milan: R. Ricciardi, 1953), pp. 365–905.
 Vico, in contrast to the positivist movement, asserted the superiority of the science of the human mind (the humanities, in other words), on the grounds that natural sciences tell us nothing about the inward aspects of things.

 Wilhelm Dilthey fought strenuously against the assumption that only explanations derived from science are valid.
 He reprised Vico's argument that scientific explanations do not reach the inner nature of phenomena and it is humanistic knowledge that gives us insight into thoughts, feelings and desires.
-Dilthey was in part influenced by the historicism of Leopold von Ranke (1795–1886).
+Dilthey was in part influenced by the historism of Leopold von Ranke (1795–1886).

-The contestation over positivism is reflected both in older debates (see the Positivism dispute) and current ones over the proper role of science in the public sphere.
+The contesting views over positivism are reflected both in older debates (see the Positivism dispute) and current ones over the proper role of science in the public sphere.
 Public sociology—especially as described by Michael Burawoy—argues that sociologists should use empirical evidence to display the problems of society so they might be changed.